redanjir/AbdulKhaliqAssignment/README.md

 # How to use this node module

 > [!IMPORTANT]
+> Node js must be installed on your system </br>
+> Clone the repository to your project folder

-> First add the require statement at the top of app.js </br>
+Add this require statement at the top of your app.js
-> Run the node module using the command below

 ```
 const SchoolManagement = require('./AbdulKhaliq_School.js');
 ```

+Run this command in the terminal
 ```
 node app.js
 ```